lsp199308/deviceid-exosphere-builder/README.md

 1. Create the custom Exosphere binary to spoof the DeviceID.
 1. Boot the console using `fusee-primary.bin` or chainload it from Hekate.

-## How to create the custom Exosphere binary
+## How to create the custom Exosphere binary with Docker

 This tool requires a volume mounted to the `/output` directory of the container, and the `DEVICEID` environment variable, with the DeviceID to spoof.